Brand Intelligence

 The most common types of Brand Abuse

-5. Typosquatting: Registering misspelled variations of a brand’s domain name to capture traffic from users who mistype the brand’s URL, often leading them to malicious sites.
+• Typosquatting: Registering misspelled variations of a brand’s domain name to capture traffic from users who mistype the brand’s URL, often leading them to malicious sites.

 • Netflix: In 2017, a phishing campaign targeted Netflix users by sending emails from a domain that closely resembled Netflix’s official domain.
 The fake domain included subtle changes, such as replacing an “i” with an “l”.
 The emails directed users to a fake Netflix login page to steal their credentials.
-Brand Intelligence should be leveraged to take down lookalike domains immediately after they’re registered.
+Brand Intelligence could be leveraged to take down lookalike domains immediately after they’re registered.

 What to look for in brand intelligence solutions